-The System reports that the present value of anticipated benefits for current members, retirees, and beneficiaries increased to \$308.8 billion (including \$157.9 billion for retirees and beneficiaries) as of April 1, 2021, up from \$268.9 billion as of April 1, 2020.
-The funding method used by the System anticipates that the plan net position, plus future actuarially determined contributions, will be sufficient to pay for the anticipated benefits of current members, retirees and beneficiaries.
-The valuation used by the Retirement Systems Actuary was based on audited net position restricted for pension benefits as of March 31, 2021.
+be sufficient to pay for the anticipated benefits of current members, retirees and beneficiaries.
+The valuation used by the Retirement Systems Actuary was based on audited net position restricted for pension benefits as of March 31, 2022.
 Actuarially determined contributions are calculated using actuarial assets and the present value of anticipated benefits.
-Actuarial assets did not differ from plan net position on April 1, 2021 due to the implementation of a "market restart".
-Specifically, the determination of actuarial assets for the 2021 fiscal year suspended the utilization of a traditional smoothing method recognizing previous fiscal years' unexpected gains and losses.
-Instead, the actuarial value of assets was set equal to the market value of assets.
-Actuarial assets increased from \$214.1 billion on April 1, 2020 to \$260.1 billion (the market value of assets) on April 1, 2021.
+Actuarial assets differed from plan net position on April 1, 2022 in that the determination of actuarial assets restarted a smoothing method, with an eight-year smoothing period, that recognized 12.5 percent of the unexpected gain for FY 2022.
+Actuarial assets increased from \$260.1 billion on April 1, 2021 to \$267.3 billion on April 1, 2022.

-The ratio of fiduciary net position to the total pension liability for ERS, as of March 31, 2021, calculated by the System's Actuary, was 99.95 percent.
-The ratio of the fiduciary net position to the total pension liability for PFRS, as of March 31, 2021, calculated by the System's Actuary, was 95.79 percent.
+The ratio of fiduciary net position to the total pension liability for ERS, as of March 31, 2022, calculated by the System's Actuary, was 103.65 percent.
+The ratio of the fiduciary net position to the total pension liability for PFRS, as of March 31, 2022, calculated by the System's Actuary, was 98.66 percent.